JalenBuilds case study · platform Proof jalenbuilds.com/project/domainpilot-platform

 What I learned.

 The best internal tools are the narrowest ones.
-When the system is shaped around how the operator already makes decisions, adoption is immediate and the spreadsheets stop coming back.
+When the system is shaped around how the team running it already makes decisions, adoption is immediate and the spreadsheets stop coming back.

 Need an internal system that shortens decisions.